-North Carolina man punches bear in nose; gets bite on hip
+Man punches bear in nose; gets bite on hip

-WAYNESVILLE, N.C.
-(AP) — A North Carolina man says he duked it out with a mother black bear when it charged him as he worked in his driveway.
+WAYNESVILLE, N.C. — A North Carolina man says he duked it out with a mother black bear when it charged him as he worked in his driveway.

 WLOS-TV in Asheville reports 78-year-old Sonny Pumphrey was at his home Tuesday when he noticed two bear cubs near him.
 Those bears ran off, but the mother bear soon showed up.